Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 In this game, players will need to switch between 3D and 2D worlds frequently.
 Solving puzzles will require them to place objects in the 3D world in such a way so that they can take advantage of their shadows in the 2D world.
 There are some visually-enticing levels, including the amazing shadow puppet show and the hot air balloon scene.
 However, some puzzles are too easy to solve.
 I expected more challenges and complex puzzles in this unique puzzle game.

 On PlayStation 4, the visuals are breathtakingly beautiful.
 However, slow frame-rate issues can really hamper gameplay.
-Overall, Contrast is a beautiful and innovative puzzle/platformer.
+Overall, Contrast is a beautiful and innovative puzzle/platform.

 2. Escape Plan